Homily (Reflection) for the Memorial of Saint Ignatius of Loyola (31st July, 2018) on the Gospel and the Memorial

 If your right eye causes you to sin, pluck it out and throw it away.... if your right hand causes you to sin, cut it off and throw it away; it is better that you lose one of your members than that your whole body go into hell (Matt 5:29-30).

 The furnace in question is not bearable.
-Let us therefore follow the example of Saint Alphonsus Liguori and prove ourselves children of the kingdom.
+Let us therefore follow the example of Saint Ignatius of Loyola and prove ourselves as the children of the kingdom.
 Whoever fails to do so will have him/herself to blame.

 Bible Reading: Mk 9:42-48.